Varinder-KM/Product-Importer-Django/dev-instructions.md

 - Ensure `.env` is present in the project root; `python-dotenv` loads it automatically in `config/settings.py`.
 - If migrations fail, verify PostgreSQL credentials and that the user has permissions on the database.
-- For Redis connection issues, make sure the Redis server is running and accessible at the host/port in `.env`.
+- For RabbitMQ connection issues, make sure the server is running and accessible at the URL in `.env`.